gramiojs/types/README.md

 ### Auto-update package

 This library is updated automatically to the latest version of the Telegram Bot API in case of changes thanks to CI CD!
-If the github action failed, there are no changes in the bot api
+If the github action failed, there are no changes in the Bot API

 ## Imports (after `@gramio/`)

 -   `index` - exports everything in the section
 -   `methods` - exports `APIMethods` which describes the api functions
 -   `objects` - exports objects with the `Telegram` prefix (for example [Update](https://core.telegram.org/bots/api/#update))
--   `params` - exports params that are used in `methods`
+-   `params` - exports params that are used in `methods` with `Params` postfix

 ### Write you own type-safe Telegram Bot API wrapper